xtdb/xtdb-tutorial/6-delete.nextjournal.md

   * **"No thanks, not for me."**
-      *  *You choose not to got with Kaarlang.
+      *  *You choose not to go with Kaarlang.
 You continue working for Helios Banking Inc. for the rest of your days.*

 ![Oumuamua: Evict](https://github.com/xtdb/xtdb-tutorial/raw/main/images/6b-evict-meteor.png)